-5G wireless networks first launched nearly two years ago, but you may still be wondering when is 5G coming with faster service.
-After all, even with 5G devices like the iPhone 12 now widely available and wireless carriers touting their new networks, things don't feel much different than when LTE was the ultimate in cellular networks.
+Even though publicly available 5G networks just celebrated their two-year anniversary, you may still wonder when is 5G coming with faster service.
+5G devices like the iPhone 12 may be widely available as wireless carriers tout their new networks.
+But for most of us, things don't feel much different than when LTE was the ultimate in cellular networks.

 - Best family cell phone plan: Which ones include 5G coverage?

-If you can get a 5G signal where you're at, you'll likely see improved performance over LTE (aka 4G) networks — provided you've got one of the best 5G phones.
+If you can get a 5G signal where you're at and you have a phone with a 5G modem, you'll likely see improved performance over LTE (aka 4G) networks.
 But even with an uptick in speed, the 5G experience isn't all that different from LTE at this point.

 The 5G landscape is constantly shifting and will continue to do so for the remainder of this year and beyond.
 Here's a status report on where we are now, how we got here and what's ahead for 5G as the new networking standard blankets more of the country with faster speeds and lower latency.

 5G is the fifth generation of wireless communication standards, following previous iteration of wireless networking.
 It was the arrival of 3G nearly 20 years ago that made it possible to surf the internet on a smartphone, while 4G delivered speeds that enabled video streaming and an entire economy of apps that need sustained, reliable connectivity.

 In 2017, the 3rd Generation Partnership Project—the group that creates the rules for wireless connectivity—issued the non-stand-alone standard for 5G, which allows 5G to coexist alongside 4G.
 The standard for stand-alone 5G got finalized a year later.
 In the two years since, infrastructure developers such as Ericsson and Nokia have worked with the four major wireless carriers in the U.S. to build out 5G networks and test them with devices equipped with 5G radios that comply with the new standard.